-Select the Reset icon ( ) to remove variable gain adjustments and reset the gain to 1.00 and 1.0x.
+Select the Reset icon () to remove variable gain adjustments and reset the gain to 1.00 and 1.0x.

 - 1. Select the H Pos button to allow adjustment of the horizontal trace. - Select-and-drag to move the trace on the touchscreen.
-This method can be performed without using the button. - Use a mouse scroll wheel to move the trace. - For small adjustments, use the plus or minus button to adjust the horizontal position.
+This method can be performed without using the button. - Use a mouse scroll wheel to move the trace. - For small changes, select the + (plus) or (minus) buttons to adjust the horizontal position.